kevgo/text-runner/textrun-workspace/README.md

 ### "dir" attribute

-By default, actions in this plugin create the files in the workspace.
-To create them in a different directory, provide a `dir` attribute at the region marker containing the relative path to the directory to use.
+By default, this action looks for files in the workspace.
+To look for them in a different directory inside the workspace, provide a `dir` attribute at the region marker containing the relative path to the directory to use.
 As an example, consider the following documentation snippet:

 <a type="extension/runnable-region">